Posted on

 Cossack’s Song

-If War Breaks out Tomorrow
+If War Breaks Out Tomorrow

 The lyrics note that the Red Army Chorus of the USSR was created in 1928 with 12 performers.
 It has won many awards and now has 200 performers coming from both the Red Army and the Red Navy.